KumarAksh/DyteCamScanner/README.md

 1. Go to <a href="https://expo.io/@kumaraksh/dytecamscanner"> DyteCamScannerApp</a>.
 2. Open "Expo Go" on your android device and scan the QR code here.

 <b>Notes:</b> The App woud request for some permissions, please give it the permissions for smooth opertions.
+If the Scanner or Gallery funtions are not working after giving permissions, then go back to home screen and enter the Scanner or Gallery again.